Brzovic and Charleston (SC) host Elon - WTOP News

 Charleston, South Carolina; Saturday, 6 p.m.
 EST

-BOTTOM LINE: Charleston (SC) hosts Elon after Ante Brzovic scored 24 points in Charleston (SC)’s 66-63 win against the North Carolina A&T Aggies.
+BOTTOM LINE: Charleston (SC) plays Elon after Ante Brzovic scored 24 points in Charleston (SC)’s 66-63 win over the North Carolina A&T Aggies.

-The Cougars have gone 10-2 at home.
-Charleston (SC) is second in the CAA with 16.1 assists per game led by CJ Fulton averaging 6.4.
+The Cougars have gone 10-2 in home games.
+Charleston (SC) ranks fourth in the CAA with 25.3 defensive rebounds per game led by Brzovic averaging 7.0.

-The Phoenix are 6-5 against CAA opponents.
-Elon is 0-2 in one-possession games.
+The Phoenix are 6-5 in CAA play.
+Elon is the CAA leader with 26.2 defensive rebounds per game led by Sam Sherry averaging 6.0.

-Charleston (SC) scores 78.0 points, 10.0 more per game than the 68.0 Elon gives up.
-Elon has shot at a 43.5% clip from the field this season, 0.3 percentage points less than the 43.8% shooting opponents of Charleston (SC) have averaged.
+Charleston (SC) makes 45.4% of its shots from the field this season, which is 6.1 percentage points higher than Elon has allowed to its opponents (39.3%).
+Elon has shot at a 43.5% clip from the field this season, 0.3 percentage points below the 43.8% shooting opponents of Charleston (SC) have averaged.

-Matthew Van Komen is averaging 6.1 points, 8.3 rebounds and 2.4 blocks for the Phoenix.
-Nick Dorn is averaging 2.5 made 3-pointers over the last 10 games.
+TJ Simpkins is averaging 14.6 points and 3.1 assists for the Phoenix.
+Sherry is averaging 15.6 points and 8.2 rebounds while shooting 54.1% over the last 10 games.

 LAST 10 GAMES: Cougars: 7-3, averaging 75.2 points, 32.7 rebounds, 15.7 assists, 5.4 steals and 2.5 blocks per game while shooting 44.2% from the field.
 Their opponents have averaged 73.4 points per game.